 - “Password managers cost money; they’re too expensive just to protect my bank account, Facebook account, email accounts, etc.”

-These ideas might’ve been enough in the 1990s, but they’re dangerously outdated.
+These ideas might’ve been enough in the 1990s — maybe even the 2000s — but they’re dangerously outdated.

 Password tactics you might be using (that are much worse than you think)